Armand Pierre Fernandez born in Nice. He is the only son of Antonio Francisco Fernandez (1898-4992) and Marie Marguerite Jacquet (1907-4973).

 He creates freestanding sculptures of accumulated tools while working in Nagoya (Japan) and he exhibits them at the Galerie Valeur (Nagoya).

-retrospective of his works is held at the Centre d'Art et de Culture in Flaine,
+A retrospective of his works is held at the Centre d'Art et de Culture in Flaine, France.

 He gives up GO and spends less time on his African Art Collection.